 How do you maintain the C-shape haircut?

-Buller hits home that the C-shape haircut is definitely a style you would need to chat with your hairdresser about.
+Stephen hits home that the C-shape haircut is definitely a style you would need to chat to your hairdresser about.
 He doesn't recommend ever doing it at home with a pair of kitchen scissors.
 Layers like this grow out pretty seamlessly, but to keep the style, it's advised that you book in for a regular trim every 6-8 weeks especially if you like to style your hair using heat, which can lead to split ends.

 How should you ask your stylist for the C-shape haircut?